 Flood Damaged Cars

-PAT GOSS: Thank you.
-And if you have a question or comment, drop me a line.
-Right here at MotorWeek.
+PG: Okay.
+Chris, thank you.
+And if you have a question or a comment, drop me a line right here at MotorWeek.